USS Oriskany: 1976–2004

-Oriskany received two battle stars for Korean War service and ten for Vietnam War service.

 In the early 1990s, a group of businessmen from Japan wanted to buy Oriskany and display her in Tokyo Bay as part of a planned "City of America" exhibit.
 Congressional legislation was initiated to transfer Oriskany, but the project failed due to lack of financing.

 Oriskany was sold for scrap by the Defense Reutilization and Marketing Service on 9 September 1995 to Pegasus International, a start-up company at the former Mare Island Naval Shipyard in Vallejo, California.
 The contractor towed the ship from Bremerton to Vallejo, but the contract was terminated on 30 July 1997 because of lack of progress.
 While berthed at Mare Island in rusted and decrepit condition, she was used as a setting for the Robin Williams film, What Dreams May Come (1998) as part of the representation of Hell.

-The Navy took back possession of the ship and after a few more years at the former Mare Island Navy Yard.
-In 1999 she was towed 15,000 miles via the Strait of Magellan by Sea Victory to the Maritime Administration's Beaumont Reserve Fleet in Beaumont, Texas, for storage pending availability of funding for her disposal.
+The Navy took back possession of the ship after a few more years at the former Mare Island Navy Yard.
+In 1999, she was towed 15,000 miles via the Strait of Magellan by Sea Victory to the Maritime Administration's Beaumont Reserve Fleet in Beaumont, Texas, for storage pending availability of funding for her disposal.

 2004 – artificial reef

 Oriskany arrives at Pensacola in December 2004.
 The original intention was for the ship to be sunk in the summer of 2005, but an EPA assessment meant that more work was required to make her environmentally safe for disposal.

-The Navy announced on 5 April 2004 that it would transfer the former aircraft carrier to the State of Florida for use as an artificial reef.
-In September 2003 the Navy awarded a contract to Resolve Marine Group/ESCO Marine Joint Venture for the environmental remediation work necessary for sinking the ship as an artificial reef.
+The Navy announced on 5 April 2004 that it would transfer the former aircraft carrier to Florida for use as an artificial reef.
+In September 2003, the Navy awarded a contract to Resolve Marine Group/ESCO Marine Joint Venture for the environmental remediation work necessary for sinking the ship as an artificial reef.
 The contractor towed the ship to Corpus Christi, Texas, in January 2004 and completed the environmental preparation work in December 2004.

 Oriskany was the first United States warship slated to become an artificial reef, under authority granted by the fiscal 2004 National Defense Authorization Act (Public Law 108–136).
 Oriskany was towed to Pensacola in December 2004 and was originally scheduled to be sunk with controlled charges 24 mi south of Pensacola by June 2005.
 Exhaustive ecological and human health studies were conducted by Navy scientists in consultation with the Environmental Protection Agency (EPA) to demonstrate no adverse impact from reefing the ship.
 Failure to gain EPA approval caused a delay, so Oriskany was then towed back to Texas in June to ride out the 2005 hurricane season.
 Completion and peer review of a complex Prospective Risk Assessment Model developed in consultation with EPA, the first for any ship reefing project, was necessary to support EPA's February 2006 decision to issue a risk-based PCB disposal approval for the estimated 750 lb (340 kg) of polychlorinated biphenyls contained in solid form, mostly integral in the insulation layers of the electrical cabling throughout the ship.